Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 ### Salt

-An additional random input added into a hashing algorithm to prevent the original data from being easily reverse engineered.
+A salt is the additional random data that is added to the information before it is hashed to protect it from being exposed.
+In OpenAttestation, salt is used to allow tamper verification.

 ### Signature